 Log probabilities

-Certain models can be configured to return token-level log probabilities representing the likelihood of a given token.
-Accessing them is as simple as setting the logprobs parameter when initializing a model:
+Certain models can be configured to return token-level log probabilities representing the likelihood of a given token by setting the logprobs parameter when initializing the model:

 model = init_chat_model(